- The question of when to use Lean versus MRP is what sets part of the planning strategy.

 Reorder Point Settings

 Interestingly, the connection is not frequently made between these trends and forecastability.
-The more erratic demand becomes, the less forecasting can add value, and increased amounts of inventory must be carried to ensure that sufficient inventory exists when demand does arrive.
+The more erratic demand becomes, the less forecasting can add value, and increased amounts of inventory must be carried to ensure that sufficient stock exists when demand does arrive.
 This fact is lost on people who are unfamiliar with forecasting.

 The Concept of Coding a Product Location Database